kHarshit/kHarshit.github.io/_posts/2026-06-26-frontier-ai-models-evaluation-benchmarks.md

 ### Long-context benchmarks
 They test whether models can actually *use* their large context windows.
 Context windows have grown from 4K tokens (GPT-3) to over 1M tokens (Gemini 3 Pro), but accepting a long document and reasoning over it are very different things.
 RULER and HELMET measure whether models can actually retrieve and connect information spread across very long inputs.
 A well-known failure mode here is "lost-in-the-middle" where a model handles the beginning and end of a document fine but loses track of content buried deeper inside.

+The **OpenAI MRCR v2** (Multi-Round Coreference Resolution) is a newer long-context benchmark that tests whether models can track and resolve references across very long contexts.
+GPT-6 Astra achieves 100% on the 8-needle 256K-512K variant and 96.3% on the 512K-1M variant, demonstrating near-perfect recall across million-token contexts:

 ### Vision and multimodal reasoning
 The models that handle both images and text are called **vision-language models (VLMs)**. **MMMU** (Massive Multidisciplinary Multimodal Understanding) is the standard: college-level questions across six disciplines that require genuinely understanding images, not just reading captions.
 Top VLMs score in the 75–86% range, with room still to improve.
 More specific benchmarks test narrower skills: